qiangxu1996/qiangxu1996.github.io/_news/announcement_2.md

 inline: true
 ---

-Our paper on the energy impact of deep parameters accepted to SANER 2022!
+Our paper on energy impact of deep parameters accepted to SANER 2022!